akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 - **The Edit level**

-On the contrary, if you prefer to validate any product creation or update made by the app, use the `Edit` level for your category tree(s) and leave the `Own` level empty.
+On the contrary, if you prefer to validate any product creation or update made by the App, use the `Edit` level for your category tree(s) and leave the `Own` level empty.
 For instance, this could be useful if you connect your PIM with a translation tool and you want to proofread all the suggested translations.
 This `Edit` permission level uses proposals to reject or approve suggestions or new additions.

 - **The View level**